The year of my birth –1946, leading figures of culture paid homage to Antonin

 COPYRIGHT JAN DEEN PHOTOS APPEAR IN THE FOLLOWING BOOKS:

-THE WORLD OF TENNESSEE WILLIAMS, RICHARD FREEMAN LEAVITT , HANSEN PUBLISHING GROUP, 2011.
+THE WORLD OF TENNESSEE WILLIAMS, COVER for RICHARD FREEMAN LEAVITT , HANSEN PUBLISHING GROUP, 2011.

 DREAMS 1900–2000: SCIENCE, ART, AND THE UNCONSCIOUS MIND, EDITED BY LYNN GAMWELL, CORNELL UNIV.
 PRESS,2000.